-Once we have received confirmation that your tenants have moved in, we will submit your application packet to The City of Ketchum for review and approval.
+Once we have received confirmation that your tenants have moved in, we will submit your application packet for review and approval.

-- The City will issue the first half of the grant payment to the Property Owner within thirty (30) days of receiving a completed application packet.
+- Housing Eagle County will issue the first half of the grant payment to the Property Owner within sixty (60) days of receiving a completed application packet.

-- The City will issue the second half of the grant payment to the Property Owner within thirty (30) days of the end of the lease.
+- Housing Eagle County issue the second half of the grant payment to the Property Owner within sixty (60) days of the end of the lease.